-- The drug programs noted that the VISION trial eligibility included patients with ECOG PS of 0 or 1 and asked whether patients with ECOG PS ≥2 should be eligible for tepotinib if reimbursed. - The drug programs noted that patients currently receiving alternate first-line or subsequent lines of therapy would have a time-limited opportunity to switch to tepotinib at the time of public funding if reimbursed. - The drug programs noted that in patients with advanced NSCLC with driver mutations (e.g., EGFR, ALK, ROS, BRAF) who receive targeted treatment in the first-line setting, chemotherapy is required prior to accessing immunotherapy, in alignment with previous pERC recommendations.
-If tepotinib were reimbursed, the drug programs indicated that jurisdictions would use the same sequencing principles for therapies used after tepotinib, regardless of programmed death-ligand 1 (PD-L1) tumour proportion score (TPS). - The drug programs noted that, if it was reimbursed, tepotinib may change place in therapy of drugs reimbursed in subsequent lines. - The drug programs noted that METex14 skipping alteration testing may not be routinely available in some jurisdictions and would need to be implemented if reimbursed.
+- The drug programs noted that the VISION trial eligibility criteria included patients with an ECOG PS of 0 or 1 and asked whether patients with an ECOG PS of 2 or greater should be eligible for tepotinib if reimbursed. - The drug programs noted that patients currently receiving alternate first-line or subsequent lines of therapy would have a time-limited opportunity to switch to tepotinib at the time of public funding if reimbursed. - The drug programs noted that in patients with advanced NSCLC with driver mutations (e.g., EGFR, ALK, ROS, BRAF) who receive targeted treatment in the first-line setting, chemotherapy is required before accessing immunotherapy, in alignment with previous pERC recommendations.
+If tepotinib were reimbursed, the drug programs indicated that jurisdictions would use the same sequencing principles for therapies used after tepotinib, regardless of programmed death-ligand 1 (PD-L1) tumour proportion score. - The drug programs noted that if it was reimbursed, tepotinib may change the place in therapy of drugs reimbursed in subsequent lines.

+• The drug programs noted that METex14 skipping alteration testing may not be routinely available in some jurisdictions and would need to be implemented if reimbursed.